Tesla

 What chemistry is the Tesla 4680 (Cybertruck, Refreshed Y)?

-The Tesla 4680 (Cybertruck, Refreshed Y) uses NCM (high-nickel) cells supplied by Tesla in-house (Fremont, Austin), Panasonic (limited).
+The Tesla 4680 (Cybertruck, Refreshed Y) uses NCM (high-nickel) chemistry.
+Cells are supplied by Tesla in-house (Fremont, Austin), Panasonic (limited).
 Cell format: 4680 cylindrical, dry-electrode coating ramping.
 Pack architecture: Structural pack (cells form load-bearing element), 800V on Cybertruck, 400V on Y refresh.

 What is the warranty on this pack?